Medications and Drugs

 What is nepafenac ophthalmic (Nevanac)?

-Nepafenac is in a group of drugs called nonsteroidal anti-inflammatory drugs (NSAIDs).
+Nepafenac is a nonsteroidal anti-inflammatory drug (NSAID).
 It reduces pain and inflammation in the eyes.

 Nepafenac ophthalmic (for the eyes) is used to reduce pain and swelling after cataract surgery.